Vitamins and Foods That Relieve Dry Eye Syndrome

 Eating healthy and staying hydrated helps to ensure your eyes get the vitamins and minerals they need.
 So go ahead and protect your vision, improve eye health and relieve your dry eye symptoms by adding these nutrients to your diet.
 However, remember to always consult your eye doctor before taking any supplements.

-Contact Calgary Dry Eye Treatment Centre to learn more and to explore our effective and lasting treatments to relieve your dry eyes so you can live your best life.Our practice serves patients from Bridgeland, Macleod Trail, Panorama Hills, and S. Trail Crossing, Alberta and surrounding communities.
+Contact Calgary Dry Eye Treatment Centre to learn more and to explore our effective and lasting treatments to relieve your dry eyes so you can live your best life.Our practice serves patients from Bridgeland, Panorama Hills, S. Trail Crossing, and , Alberta and surrounding communities.